jcn509/UnleashX-Synopsis/README.md

 # UnleashX-Synopsis
 Creates a game synopsis view similar to what is used in [XBMC4Gamers](XBMC4Gamers) in UnleashX.
 This script creates a new menu in UnleashX that includes preview videos, artwork, screenshots and game information.
 (It should be run whenever you have added/moved/deleted games from your Xbox.)

+## Disclaimer
+Use this script at your own risk.
+I am not going to take any responsibility if this somehow renders your Xbox unusable.

 ## Video overview
 [![Video overview](http://img.youtube.com/vi/Gyfij1mHMaw/0.jpg)](http://www.youtube.com/watch?v=Gyfij1mHMaw "Video overview")